fernandonevarez/FBLA-Regional-Project-2022/README.md

 - have it so that a list of nearby(to the cabin) attraction are listed.

 ### footer(this will be on every page)
+- Will have a contact us link.
+- will have social media icons to show their social media.
 -